 At night, the farmer came home from plowing.

 His wife told him, “Your master came and asked me about the treasure.
-I couldn’t lie and told him that you found a jar of gold coins”
+I couldn’t lie, and I told him that you found a jar of gold coins”

 “Fine.
 What is done is done,” he said.
 He had dinner and went to bed.